 Lemons, Oranges, Limes and Grapefruit Strong demand throughout the entire Citrus category due to strong retail sales and revived foodservice activity.

-Lime quality and supplies remain inconsistent.
+Lime quality and supplies remain inconsistent with varied prices.

 Leaf Lettuce